onenationxyz/onenation/roadmap.md

 Roadmap // ONE NATION
 =====================

  > Welcome home !
-One Nation is headless so you are free to collaborate/append/modifiy/fork anything without permission.
-[Read more]
+One Nation is headless so you are free to collaborate/append/modifiy/fork anything without asking permission.
+[Read our Contribution Guide](./contribution_guide.md)

 Actual version of One Nation : **v1.0**